chaos-polymtl/chaos-lab/docs/experiments.md

 ## Custom experimental setups

-The marjority of our experimental units are custom.
+The majority of our experimental units are custom-built.
 Their modular design allows for a variety of applications and regimes.

 ### **Three-phase fluidization column** ![Fluidized bed](assets/experimental/fluidized_bed.jpg){ width="325" align=right }

-Including two centrifuge pumps, two water tanks, a dedicated system for overflow particle collection, flowmeters, valves, and a discharge system; our three-phase fluidization column can be used to investigate particle and fluid dynamics of liquid-solid, gas-liquid-solid, and gas-liquid systems.
+Including two centrifuge pumps, two water tanks, a dedicated overflow particle collection system, flowmeters, valves, and a discharge system, our three-phase fluidization column can be used to investigate particle and fluid dynamics of liquid-solid, gas-liquid-solid, and gas-liquid systems.

 The setup's instrumentation allows for fine control of liquid flow rates between 1 and 50 gpm (approx. 4 and 190 L/min).

-The column modules can be easily replaced, allowing for changes in the column dimensions and shape while using the same structure.
+The column modules are easily replaceable, allowing for changes in column dimensions and shape while using the same structure.

 <br><br><br><br><br>